fmatthew5876/stdcxx-bitops/README.md

 * *most significant X bit (msXb)*: The highest order bit in a binary quantity with a value of X.
 * *least significant bit (lsb)*: The low order bit in a binary quantity.
 * *least significant X bit (lsXb)*: The lowest order bit in a binary quantity with a value of X.
-* *~T(0)*: This statement represents a quantity of type `T` where all of the bits are 1.
-We avoid the commonly used `T(-1)` as this assumes 2's compliment signed integers.
+* `~T(0)`: This statement represents a quantity of type `T` where all of the bits are 1.
+We avoid the commonly used `T(-1)` as it assumes 2's compliment signed integers.

 Technical Specification
 ====================

 We will now describe the additions to `<cmath>` and `<memory>`.
-This is a procedural library implemented entirely using `constexpr` free functions and templates.
+This is a procedural library implemented entirely using templated free functions.
+Every function can be implemented as `constexpr` in standard C++14.
+In addition, each function has been qualified with `noexcept`.
+These operations are often used in highly optimized numerical code and the overhead of exception handling would be inappropriate.
+For functions which have pre-conditions on their inputs, we have opted for undefined return values if these pre-conditions are ever violated.
 The functions are classified into different groups to aid analysis and discussion and each group will be presented one at a time.
-Citations for each instruction reference have been omitted in order to reduce clutter.

 We have chosen to support all signed and unsigned integral types in this proposal.
-It is often suggested that signed integers represent "numbers" and unsigned integers represent "bit fields" and the author generally agrees with this.
-However, in reality even signed integers are represented in binary and some operations such as counting the leading sign bits a naturally designed for signed quantities.
-The danger of using both signed and unsigned integers comes from comparing them.
-None of the functions in this proposal require or encourage comparing signed and unsigned types.
+It is often suggested that signed integers represent "numbers" and unsigned integers represent "bit fields" and that they should never be used together.
+While we generally agree with this philosophy, many of these algorithms have real use cases for signed and unsigned integral values.
+The primary danger of using both signed and unsigned integers comes from the subtleties of comparing signed and unsigned values.
+None of the functions in this proposal require or encourage comparing or combining of signed and unsigned types.
-Template arguments for each proposed function are named `integral` to indicate generic support for all builtin integral types.
-The includes signed and unsigned integers.
+Template arguments for each proposed function are named `integral` to indicate generic support for all builtin integral types, signed and unsigned.

-At a minimum, support must be provided for 1, 2, 4, and 8 byte integral types.
-Implementors are encouraged to add support for wider types if they are available.
+With regards to signed integers, this proposal does not require signed integers be implemented using 2's compliment.
+However the design of this proposal considers the practical reality that almost all modern hardware does in fact use 2's compliment.
+All example code, including the reference implementation \[[BitOpsRef](#BitOpsRef)\] assume 2's compliment signed integers with undefined behavior on overflow and underflow.

+Each section will describe the full technical specifications of the functions in that group, noting their return values and undefined behavior if any.
+We will also discuss the background and justification for each of the functions and list some applications where necessary.
+For the more complicated algorithms, examples will be provided to help illustrate how they work.

 cmath Header Additions
 -------------------------